Aritra Ghosh | অরিত্র ঘোষ

 Visiting Research Affiliate | Yale Astrophysics

-using Custom-Developed Machine Learning Tools
+using Large Surveys & Bespoke Machine Learning Tools

 Hi There!